Skip to Content

 Chapter 7 & Chapter 13 Bankruptcy

-Chapter 7 is often referred to as a “No Asset” case and is not terribly complex, although each case is different.
+Chapter 7 is often referred to as a “No Asset” situation and is not terribly complex, although each one is different.
 The only real expense is attorney fees and court costs, so it is generally far less expensive than other alternatives.

-Chapter 7 is often referred to as a “No Asset” case and is not terribly complex, although each case is different.
-The only real expense is attorney fees and court costs, so it is generally far less expensive than other alternatives.
+Chapter 7 is often referred to as a “No Asset” situation and is not terribly complex, although each is different.
+The only real expense is attorney fees and court costs, so it is generally far less expensive than other options.

 You can seek bankruptcy protection, which is why many homeowners file a Chapter 13.
 In a Chapter 13 bankruptcy, a “Plan” is filed, argued, and so ordered by the judge.
 This Plan lays out what you are going to pay and to whom.
 They usually last for 3-5 years.